kadie16/kadie16.github.io/backstory.md

 My point is, there were several things that I thought might keep me from fulfilling my dream to study abroad.
 But I ended up finding a program that was ideal for me, and a bunch of resources to help me make it happen.

  I feel insanely fortuate to experience this life changing trip.
-Hopefully by sharing this, I can show others that it is possible to embark on their own adventure :smile_cat:
+Hopefully by sharing this, I can show others that it is possible to embark on their own adventure :two_hearts:
 <br><br>